FAQs for Hiring a Licensed Electrician

 - Verify your electrical contractor’s license status through the MN Department of Labor and Industry.

 - Acquire 2 to 3 written, detailed bids for your project.
-Make sure that the bids you receive are accurate to the specifications that you outlined for your project.
-They should be provided in the form of a written Service Agreement or contract.
+Make sure that the bids you receive are accurate to the specifications you outlined for your project.
+Electricians should provide these in the form of a written Service Agreement or contract.

 - Check with the Better Business Bureau for reviews and complaints.

 Question: What are the Benefits of Using a Licensed Electrician?

 The MN Department of Labor and Industry requires that all licensed electrical contractors be bonded and insured to perform work in Minnesota.
 Hiring a contractor that is not licensed, bonded, and insured places the consumer at significant risk.